an9k0r/kill5witch/_posts/2023-03-10-simple-docker-tutorial.md

 Note that Docker volumes can also be used to mount data from the host system or from other containers.
 For more information, see the Docker documentation on volumes: https://docs.docker.com/storage/volumes/

-## Dockerfile
+## 6.3 Dockerfile

+### 6.3.1 Create a new directory
-1. Create a new directory for your project, and create a file named Dockerfile inside it.
+Create a new directory for your project, and create a file named `Dockerfile` inside it.

+### 6.3.2 Specify the base image
-2. In the Dockerfile, specify the base image you want to use for your new image For example, if you want to use Ubuntu as the base image, you can add the following line to the Dockerfile:
+In the Dockerfile, specify the base image you want to use for your new image

+For example, if you want to use Ubuntu as the base image, you can add the following line to the Dockerfile:

 ```
 FROM ubuntu:latest
 ```

+### 6.3.3 Add any additional commands
-3. Add any additional commands you want to run in the container to the Dockerfile.
+Add any additional commands you want to run in the container to the Dockerfile.
 For example, if you want to install the nginx web server, you can add the following line to the Dockerfile:

 ```
 RUN apt-get update && apt-get install -y nginx
 ```

-4. You can also specify environment variables, work directory, or add files to the container by adding ENV, WORKDIR, and COPY commands respectively.
+You can also specify environment variables, work directory, or add files to the container by adding ENV, WORKDIR, and COPY commands respectively.

+### 6.3.4 Save the Dockerfile
-5. Save the Dockerfile and navigate to the directory in your terminal.
+Save the Dockerfile and navigate to the directory in your terminal.

-6. Build the Docker image using the following command:
+### 6.3.5 Build the Docker image using the following command
+Build the Docker image

 ```
 docker build -t my-image-name .
 ```

 The `-t` option specifies a name for the image, and the `.` at the end specifies the location of the Dockerfile.

+### 6.3.6 Start a new container
-7. After building, you can start a new container from your custom image:
+After building, you can start a new container from your custom image:

 ```
 docker run -it my-image-name bash